etandel/tafl/README.md

 ## tafl

-`tafl` is an implementation of an AI player for the Tafl family of board games, aiming to be compliant with [OpenTafl](https://github.com/jslater89/OpenTafl).
+`tafl` is an AI player for the Tafl family of board games, aiming to be compliant with [OpenTafl](https://github.com/jslater89/OpenTafl).

 ## License